-Thirteen years ago, then 16-year-old Maria Lopez quit high school to focus on being a mother.
-It was a role she enjoyed for years but when a TikTok video in January of 2022 encouraged her to get her education, she listened.
+When Maria Lopez saw a TikTok video in January of 2022 encouraging her to get her education, she listened.

 As soon as Maria saw the Mesa campus of UEI College, she had a feeling it was right for her.
 She decided to enroll in the Medical Assistant program.
-Now a mother of four boys, she had a lot on her plate, but the promise of a high school diploma and a new career was too good to pass up.
+Now a mother of four boys, she had a lot on her plate, but the promise of a new career was too good to pass up.

 “I wasn’t nervous at all.
 I was excited to start,” she said.
 “On the first day, I knew it was a perfect fit for me.
 I hadn’t done any of this before, but it was weird because I felt like I had done it before.
 I was confident doing injections, venipuncture and drawing blood.”